 Hofner guitars have always been popular in the United Kingdom.
 Hofner made special UK models like the President, Senator Congress, Committee, and numerous others.
 They were similar in many ways to some European models.
 They were distributed in the UK by Selmer and sold well in the late 1950s and very early 1960s, both as student and professional instruments.
-More expensive American guitars by Gibson, Gretsch and Guild were unavailable due to trade restrictions, at least until 1961, and at this point British guitar makers were unable to produce well-built hollow-body guitars, so Hofner initially had little competition.
+More expensive American guitars by Gibson, Gretsch and Guild were largely unavailable (or at least unaffordable) due to trade restrictions, at least until 1961, and at this point British guitar makers were unable to produce well-built hollow-body guitars, so Hofner initially had little competition.

 Then, of course, there was Paul McCartney who had bought his 500/1 violin bass in 1961.
 He played this bass throughout his time with the Beatles, and despite having other basses available always came back to this; most notably using it on the famous Apple building rooftop concert of 1969.

 One other big change in the 1960s was the strong demand for solid body guitars; in part due to the changing musical direction of the 1960s, but also the huge growth of student guitarists looking for cheaper instruments than the labour intensive hollow bodies.
 Original Hofner models like the V-series (V1, V2, V3) were followed by the Colorama, Super Solids and Galaxie guitars, all of which sold well to aspiring guitar players of the 1960s.